BillFlugrath/NeRF_BlenderDataPipeline/NeRF_BlenderDataPipeline/BlenderFiles/readme_by_bill.txt

 1) Choose camera.
 2) Select the Output Properties tab ( looks like a printer) In Frame Range, set Frame Start and End values for the animation.
-	In the Output, choose folder to write image sequence to and choose file type ex png
+	In the Output, choose folder to write image sequence to and choose file type ex jpg or png

 3) Go to the top tool bar of Window and Select Render->Render Animation.
 This will trigger the frame by frame output of the rendered images, one image per frame into the output folder.